phlippieb/resume/resume.md

   </div>
 </div></div>

-- Co-led team of 8 implementing new mobile app for South Africa's largest medical scheme with 2.8M customers
+- Co-led team of 8 implementing a new mobile app for South Africa's largest medical scheme with 2.8M customers
 - Maintained and unit-tested Swift- and Objective-C-based native iOS code modules providing all functionality for personal and company-issued medical insurance
 - Coordinated and participated in production support, addressing user issues and collaborating across teams to drive problem resolution
 - Designed library of Dart modules for reusability across product houses through a process of proposing RFCs, writing abstract interfaces, and releasing standalone federated plugins